oracle-samples/oltrain/content/posts/vbox/post-7/index.md

 In this tutorial, you will learn to:

-Install Oracle VirtualBox on Oracle Linux
+- Install Oracle VirtualBox on Oracle Linux
-Install the VirtualBox Extension Pack
+- Install the VirtualBox Extension Pack
-Use VirtualBox to create a new Oracle Linux virtual machine Install VirtualBox Guest Additions to a Virtual Machine
+- Use VirtualBox to create a new Oracle Linux virtual machine
+- Install VirtualBox Guest Additions to a Virtual Machine

 ### Prerequisites

-Basic experience of working with Oracle Linux command line and its desktop graphical user interface.
+- Minimum of one Oracle Linux instance

+- Each system should have Oracle Linux installed and configured with:

+  - An Oracle user account (used during the installation) with sudo access
+  - A graphical desktop
+  - A VNC (Virtual Network Computing) server if running a headless/remote system

+> If installing on an Oracle Cloud Infrastructure (OCI) instance, you'll need to use an Intel CPU shape such as *VM.Standard3.Flex*.